millerlp/OWHL/README.md

 * `R_files/OWHL/` - R scripts for dealing with OWHL data files.
 Also see the `oceanwaves` repository at http://github.com/millerlp/oceanwaves for more information on processing OWHL pressure data into statistical summaries of wave climate.

 * `serial_number_generator/` - This directory contains an Arduino sketch that can be used to generate and store a unique serial number on the ATmega328P EEPROM memory of an OWHL.
 The sketch only needs to be uploaded to the OWHL once to store the serial number.
 The main OWHL.ino program can retrieve this serial number and record it in every output data file.
+This directory should be placed in your
+    Arduino folder where your other sketches are normally stored.

 * `settime_Serial/` - This directory contains an Arduino sketch used to set the DS3231S real time clock on an OWHL.
 Use the Arduino software